BeamMW/docs-gitbook/dev/beam-shaders/README.md

 The term "shader" originated from 3D graphics and refers to a custom program, as opposed to a pre-defined fixed function.
 {% endhint %}

-Deployed on the blockchain, Contract Shaders are executed by the Beam Virtual Machine when a wallet constructs a transaction that accesses one of the public methods of the contract.&#x20;
+Deployed on the blockchain, Contract Shaders are executed by the Beam Virtual Machine when a wallet constructs a transaction that accesses one of the public methods of the contract.

 On the other hand, Application Shaders run within the Beam Wallet and act as helpers to expose the contract API to decentralized applications.
 One Application Shader can interac with several Contract Shaders, providing complex functionality.